2023 Best Mechanical Engineering Bachelor's Degree Schools in North Carolina

 On average, ME graduates from UNC Charlotte take out $27,073 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $279.

 You’ll be in good company if you decide to attend North Carolina A & T State University.
 It ranked #4 on our 2023 Best Mechanical Engineering Bachelor’s Degree Schools in North Carolina list.
-Located in the large city of Greensboro, NC A&T is a public school with a fairly large student population.
+Located in the city of Greensboro, NC A&T is a public college with a large student population.

 Explore all the Best Mechanical Engineering Schools in the Southeast Area or other specific states within that region.